 It seems like there is a different architectural concept added to the books every year, every month in fact.
 It’s indicative of the creative autonomy and the freedom that designers are finding the inspiration to follow.
 They see motivation in everything around them, from their living environment to the people that they work with.
-They find drive in personalities, in colors, in foods and in other sensory drivers.
-It’s awesome to see as a custom home builder and its awesome to share to prospective homebuyers and owners.
+They find the drive in personalities, colours, foods and in other sensory drivers.
+It’s awesome to see as a custom home builder and it’s awesome to share with prospective homebuyers and owners.
 The Australian Heritage Homes team is dedicated to information sharing as one of the most important tools that we can gift our customers.
 That’s why we set up this blog, to share industry-specific news that we hope you find both entertaining and informative.
 Today, we’re diving into open concept homes and why they’re becoming increasingly popular.

 First of all, what is an open concept home?
 It’s just as simple as it sounds, a layout where everything is easily accessible, with minimal windows and doors.
 They’re generally associated with modern architecture, but elements of their benefits are seen in homes of all ages.

 The benefits are a plenty.
 They’re an example of maximum natural light, which can have a plethora of positive side effects for the home’s inhabitants.
 They’re less expensive to design since you’re removing materials from the equation that you would normally allocate for windows, doors and room separators.
 These hard costs of materials can add up quickly and can mean a big difference in how long it takes architects to complete a project.
 If you’re looking to get into your space in a timely manner, this will definitely cut down on both time and costs.